Research and Education Centers, Institutes & Programs

 The Plant Growth Center includes 29 greenhouses environmentally controlled by microcomputers, an insect quarantine unit, an indoor arboretum, labs and classrooms.

-PIRE NSF Partnership for International Research and Education
+Partnership for International Research and Education (PIRE)

 Wildfire PIRE is an NSF Partnership on International Climate, Fire, and People which focuses on the causes and consequences of fire.This interdisciplinary partnership brings together an array of fire scientists and managers and strives to be a leader in interdisciplinary discovery, education, and engagement focused on wildfire in temperate ecosystems on multiple continents.